-Opioids linked to higher risk of pneumonia in older adultsSeptember 22nd, 2011 in Medications
+Opioids linked to higher risk of pneumonia in older adultsSeptember 22, 2011 in Medicine & Health / Medications

 Opioids -- a class of medicines commonly given for pain -- were associated with a higher risk of pneumonia in a study of 3,061 adults, aged 65 to 94, e-published in advance of publication in the Journal of the American Geriatrics Society.
 The study from researchers at Group Health Research Institute and the University of Washington (UW) also found that benzodiazepines, which are drugs generally given for insomnia and anxiety, did not affect pneumonia risk.